neondatabase/neon/docs/error-handling.md

 It is acceptable to use functions that might panic, like `unwrap()`, if it is obvious that it cannot panic.
-For example, if you have just checked that a variable is not None, it is OK to call `unwrap()` on it.
+For example, if you have just checked that a variable is not None, it is OK to call `unwrap()` on it, but it is still preferable to use `expect("reason")` instead to explain why the function cannot fail.

 `assert!` and `panic!` are reserved for checking clear invariants and very obvious "can't happen" cases.
 When in doubt, use anyhow `ensure!`